michaelgrosner/tribeca/README.md

 # tribeca

 `tribeca` is a very low latency cryptocurrency market making trading bot with a full featured web client, backtester, and supports direct connectivity to several large cryptocoin exchanges.
 On modern hardware, it can react to market data by placing and canceling orders in under a millisecond.
 It runs on v0.12 nodejs or the latest io.js.
 Persistence is acheived using mongodb.
+Installation is recommended via Docker, but manually installing everything is also supported.

-### Installation
+### Docker Installation

 0) Please install [docker](https://www.docker.com/) for your system before preceeding.
 Mac/Windows only: Ensure boot2docker is already running.
 See [the docs](https://docs.docker.com/installation/mac/) for more help.